College Reach-Out Programs (CROP)

 Florida State College at Jacksonville has programs specifically designed for students whose first language is not English.
 The EAP program is designed for students who are preparing themselves for academic study and who must develop proficiency in the English language to succeed in their coursework.

 Prior to registration, students take the College’s current EAP placement test to determine which level of instruction is most appropriate.
-Based on the results of these placement test scores, students are assigned to Level IV, Level V or Level VI courses with the English for Academic Purposes (EAP) prefix.
-Each level consists of courses in reading/vocabulary, writing/composition, speaking/listening, and structure/grammar.
+Based on the results of these placement test scores, students are assigned to Level 4, Level 5, or Level 6 courses with the English for Academic Purposes (EAP) prefix.
+Each level consists of courses in:

-Level IV classes count for institutional credit.
-Up to 12 credits of Level V and Level VI classes may be counted as elective credit toward fulfilling the number of credits required for a degree.
+Level 4 classes count for institutional credit.
+Up to twelve hourse of Level 5 and/or Level 6 coursework may be counted as elective credit toward fulfilling the number of credits required for an Associate of Arts (A.A.) degree.

-All students who test into any Level IV EAP courses or tested “below Level IV” in any area of the EAP placement test are required to enroll in a section of IDS 1107 specifically designated for EAP students.
-This class must be completed in the first semester.
+All students who test into any level of EAP courses or tested “too low” in any area of the EAP placement test are required to take a specifically designated EAP section of Strategies for the Pursuit of Knowledge (IDS 1107) within their first 15 hours at FSCJ as part of their First Year Experience.

 - Math courses: MAT 0018, MAT 0028, MAT 1033 or higher based on placement test scores